|

 interested in native cultures, visit the village of Peguche,

-woodcarvings; and other artisans' pueblos.
-For those more interested
+nearby sacred waterfall and other artisans' pueblos.
+For those

-in nature, drive up to Cuicocha Lake and hike around this flooded
+more interested in nature, drive up to Cuicocha Lake and hike

-to Cayambe's "Middle of the World" Monument, then see
+Continue to Cayambe's "Middle of the World" Monument,

-to Quito under the shadow of the Cayambe Volcano, arrive at the
+made.
+Returning to Quito under the shadow of the Cayambe Volcano,

 Day 7: Quito.
-As you drive to the historic district, La
+This morning, drive to the top of El Panecillo.

 the Cathedral, La Compañia de Jesús, La Iglesia